JGreyScales/OnlineMarketPlaceTest/backend/README.md

     - getUserID
     - getFundsAmount
     - inquireFundsAmount
-    - spendMoney
+    - removeMoney
-    - AddMoney
+    - addMoney

-## productController.js - Products
+## productController.js - Product
 - allow the product to be displayed
 - allow the product to be purchased
 - allow a product to be modified